You may find few things more relaxing than winding down with a steaming cup of herbal tea as you cozy up for bed at night.

 But the flower seems to work best when sniffed: Women ages 45 to 55 used lavender aromatherapy for 20 minutes twice weekly for 12 weeks and saw an improvement in sleep quality and heart rate variability compared to those in a control group, per an August 2011 study in Evidence-Based Complementary and Alternative Medicine.

-And the scent of lavender improved sleep quality in healthy students and in people with ischemic heart disease, per a March 2013 review in Evidence-Based Complementary and Alternative Medicine.
+And the scent of lavender improved sleep quality, per a March 2013 review in Evidence-Based Complementary and Alternative Medicine.

 3. Valerian Root